okolop/RoboND-Search-and-Sample-Return-DK/README.md

 The first problem I ran into was updating the Rover in perception_step function in perception.py.
 After days of googling, I found out that I have to call Rover instance/object from driving_rover.py file and define it with whatever of the rover it was that I had to update.
 Knowing that, I had to do perspect_transform() only once, but I had to perform color_thresh() function couple times.
 I updated the perspect_transform() by adding in another cv2.warpPerspective just like one for warped, but this time I merely created a copy of the image array with red color channel.
 When defining color threshold for obstacle(wall) I subtracted 1 from the first color_thresh at rgb = (160, 160, 160), which represents none-lit part of the binary image, and set that as the obstacle.

+#### 2. Describe in your writeup how you modified the process_image() to demonstrate your analysis and how you created a worldmap.
+Include your video output with your submission.

+I initially did not modify process_image(), and when I later did, I ran into multiple errors.
+I keep running into "Value Error: operands could not be broadcast together with shapes (3406,) (418,)", but nobody was there to help me.